reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 <img src="https://i.imgur.com/8Wic9mu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/> <br />

 <h2> Description </h2>
 Accessing type 2 hypervisors can be daunting for security professionals and students when deploying Linux distributions on their Apple Mac computers.
 To add to the complexity, the affordable versions of hypervisors like VMware and VirtualBox can be incompatible, further complicating the access of Linux distributions on Apple Computers.
 However, there is a solution to this problem - UTM.
-By leveraging virtualization, UTM can act as a front end to Apple's built-in hypervisor, a macOS feature, allowing us to access Kali Linux - a Debian-based distribution.
-It's worth noting that these steps can be used to virtualize other Linux distributions, such as Ubuntu or RedHat distributions like CentOS.
+By leveraging virtualization, UTM can act as a front end to Apple's built-in hypervisor, a macOS feature, allowing us to access Kali Linux, a Debian-based distribution.
+It's worth noting that these steps can be used to virtualize other Linux distributions, such as Ubuntu or Red Hat distributions like CentOS.
 <br />  <br />
 <img src="https://i.imgur.com/ap10O7K.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>  <br />
 <br /><br />

 <h3> What is Kali Linux? </h3>h3>
-Kali Linux is a free and open-source Debian-based Linux distribution.
-It comes with a comprehensive set of pre-installed tools and utilities specifically designed to perform various cybersecurity testing such as penetration testing, digital forensics, and security audits.
+Kali Linux is a free and open-source Linux distribution based on Debian.
+It comes with a comprehensive set of pre-installed tools and utilities specifically designed to perform various cybersecurity testing, such as penetration testing, digital forensics, and security audits.
 <br /> <br />

 1. Penetration Testing Tools: <br />